 In cases where a spouse succeeds in their application for occupation rent, the amount of money they typically obtain is one half of the rent the property would otherwise generate if it was leased, less applicable adjustments for expenses such as taxes, insurance, and the cost of improvements to the property.

 If you are considering a divorce and have concerns about the division of your property and assets, the dedicated legal team at Amiri Family Law is here to help.
 Our experienced divorce lawyers have the skill, knowledge, and compassion to help protect your rights and to explore your best options with you.
 We have offices that are conveniently located in Mississauga, Oakville, and Burlington, Ontario, and we’re available 24/7.
-For more information, please schedule a free consultation by contacting or calling us at 647-792-2961 today.
+For more information, please schedule a consultation by contacting or calling us at 647-792-2961 today.

 Nima is someone highly committed to his clients and shows a strong understanding of the law and litigation.
 He is someone that I would trust with sending my friends and family to for important legal matters.
 Highly recommended.

 Nima is one of the brightest and most dedicated individuals I know.
 He’s a fantastic lawyer and an even better person, and I would recommend his services and advice to anyone who needs a true professional in their corner.

 Nima is always available to answer all of my questions.
 He provided me with thoughtful responses and was incredibly knowledgeable.

 Nima is the most dedicated lawyer I know.
 He cares a lot about his clients and is deeply committed to defending their rights, working tirelessly to do so.
 I haven’t seen anyone who works as hard as Nima and I would wholeheartedly recommend him and the Amiri Law Group to anyone.

 An honest, trustworthy, and incredibly hard-working lawyer.
 One of the best.

 I highly recommend Amiri Law Group.
 Knowledgable, personable, and trustworthy.